Mandeep Kaur Mucina

 Area of expertise

-Dr. Mandeep Kaur Mucina is an Assistant Professor in the School of Child and Youth Care at the University of Victoria.
-Mandeep has worked in the human services sector as a child and youth worker and social worker for 20 years.
-During this time she has worked as a child protection worker, violence against women counsellor and has been active in community engagement work with migrant families.
-Mandeep did her undergraduate degree in child and youth care and has a Masters in Social work from the University of Toronto.
-Mandeep has also worked as a practitioner, educator, researcher, and community educator in Victoria, Vancouver, Toronto and Halifax and has sat on various boards across Canada.
+Dr. Mandeep Kaur Mucina is an Associate Professor in the School of Child and Youth Care at the University of Victoria.
+Mandeep did her undergraduate degree in child and youth care and has a MA in Social work from the University of Toronto and a PhD in Adult Education and Community Development from OISE, University of Toronto.

 Practice, research and teaching background

-Over the course of 20 years, Mandeep has worked with children, youth and families in various contexts.
-Mandeep first began working in after school care programs and in youth programming in Victoria.
+Over the course of 20 years, Mandeep has worked with children, youth, and families in various contexts.
+Mandeep first began working in after-school care programs and in youth programming in Victoria.
 After completing her Bachelor’s degree, Mandeep worked as a child protection worker in Vancouver on the Aboriginal family services team, caring for Indigenous children and youth in care, and working with Indigenous families towards reunification.
 During this transformative time, Mandeep began working with women and girls involved in child protection who were survivors of family, domestic, and sexualized violence.
-Hearing and engaging with women and girls stories of violence, Mandeep was inspired by the resiliency and resistance they continued to demonstrate in their lives and wanted to work further in the gender based violence sector, which led her to pursue her Masters in Social Work (MSW) to further her work and knowledge in the field.
+Hearing women and girls' stories of violence, Mandeep was inspired by the resiliency and resistance they continued to demonstrate in their lives and wanted to work further in the gender-based violence sector, which led her to pursue her Master in Social Work (MSW) to further her work and knowledge in the field.
 After completing her MSW she began working with migrant families struggling with family violence, and more specifically young girls struggling with “honour” related violence in their everyday lives.
-Mandeep went back to complete her doctorate in Adult Education and Community Development at OISE, the University of Toronto, here she focused her research and work on “honour” related violence in the South Asian Diaspora and gathered life histories of women who encountered “honour” related violence, yet continued to resist, reclaim, and transgress boundaries of “honour” throughout their lives.
-Since completing her doctorate, Mandeep has been teaching in both Social Work and Child and Youth care at various major universities across Canada.
+Mandeep completed her doctorate in Adult Education and Community Development at OISE, the University of Toronto, she focused her research and work on “honour” related violence in the South Asian Diaspora and gathered life histories of women who experienced family violence, yet continued to resist, reclaim, and transgress boundaries of “honour” throughout their lives.
+Mandeep has been teaching post-secondary education for 15 years across Canada, including at Ryerson University, Dalhousie University and Mount Saint Vincent University.
+Mandeep came to UVic in 2017 and teaches across both undergrad and grad programs.

 Research and scholarly interests